RobRomijnders/bandit/readme.md

 Expected output

 ```
 Starting card  1.
-With history    , we PASS with p=0.00 BET with p=1.00
+With history    , we PASS with p=0.35 BET with p=0.65
 Starting card  1.
 With history   b, we PASS with p=1.00 BET with p=0.00
 Starting card  1.
 With history   p, we PASS with p=1.00 BET with p=0.00
 Starting card  1.
 With history  pb, we PASS with p=1.00 BET with p=0.00
 Starting card  2.
 With history    , we PASS with p=1.00 BET with p=0.00
 Starting card  2.
-With history   b, we PASS with p=1.00 BET with p=0.00
+With history   b, we PASS with p=0.00 BET with p=1.00
 Starting card  2.
 With history   p, we PASS with p=1.00 BET with p=0.00
 Starting card  2.
-With history  pb, we PASS with p=1.00 BET with p=0.00
+With history  pb, we PASS with p=0.00 BET with p=1.00
 Starting card  3.
-With history    , we PASS with p=0.20 BET with p=0.80
+With history    , we PASS with p=1.00 BET with p=0.00
 Starting card  3.
 With history   b, we PASS with p=0.00 BET with p=1.00
 Starting card  3.
 With history   p, we PASS with p=0.00 BET with p=1.00
 Starting card  3.
 With history  pb, we PASS with p=0.00 BET with p=1.00